Alphabetical by Last Name:

 Paul Ruditis is the slightly TV obsessed NYT bestselling author of tons of media tie-ins as well as the popular DRAMA! series (S+S) among others.
 He's now working on something all-new and top secret... more will be revealed soon.

-Patrick Samphire is the otherworldly author of countless science fiction & fantasy stories.
+Patrick Samphire is the otherworldly author of countless science fiction and fantasy stories.
 He's also a talented web and ebook designer and toddler-wrangler.
 His debut middle grade novel SECRETS OF THE DRAGON TOMB is forthcoming from Christy Ottaviano Books, a division of Henry Holt.

 Sarah Jamila Stevenson is a writer, artist, graphic designer, introvert, closet geek, enthusiastic eater, struggling blogger, lapsed piano player, household-chore-ignorer and occasional world traveler.
 Her first book LATTE REBELLION came out from Flux in 2011, her latest is THE UNDERNEATH, also from Flux.